Below is a list 27 interesting facts about Linux, its creator Linus Torvalds, and the impact that his “hobby” OS has had on the world we live in.

 20. Over 95% of Linux is written in C language, according to data crunched by the openhub.net website.

 21. Bizarre though it may sound 13.3% of the latest Linux kernel is made up of …blank lines.
 Pointless?
 Hardly: blank lines are part of the strict coding style that keeps the kernel tidy, efficient and ordered.

 22. Android is the most successful operating system on the planet — bar none — with over 2 billion active monthly users worldwide, according to Google.
 And what does Android run on?
 Why the Linux kernel, of course!

-24. 9 out of top 10 public clouds run on Linux according to Red Hat who, as one of the most successful Linux companies in history, probably know what they’re talking about.
+24. 9 out of top 10 public clouds run on Linux according to Red Hat who probably know what they’re talking about, what with being one of the most successful Linux companies in history!

 25. Ubuntu is the the worlds most popular Linux-based desktop operating system.
 It boasts an estimated 20 million users worldwide.
-Linux has a 2% share of desktop computer use.
+Linux marketshare is estimated at 2-3% of all desktop computer use.